open/close all folders

 - Supreme Chef: Combined with a touch of Instant Expert.
 Turns out she can cook on a gourmet level, despite no previous experience.

-- Transsexual: Male to female.
+- Transsexual: trans woman.
 She herself remarks that she hasn't gotten her bulge removed.
 She considers her time as "Al" to have been a mere phase, and won't take anyone calling her a "dude".
 While Jared has mocked her at least twice on this topic, the Warden doesn't mind at all.

 - Covert Pervert: He may seem like an innocent, childish robot, but has been spotted ogling over photos of copy machines as if they were centerfolds, as well as trying to dry-hump a vending machine on two different occasions.